 The UDM decides itself based on events (e.g., SoR/UPU or if AAnF requests) or authentication policy and performs home network triggers primary authentication as described in the following steps.
-The AAnF considers based on certain factors to send Nudm_UECM_AuthTrigger request to the UDM for primary authentication using the UDM services as described in clause 14.2.X.
+The AAnF considers based on certain factors to send Nudm_UECM_AuthTrigger request to the UDM for primary authentication using the UDM services as described in clause 14.2.6.
+For the AAnF request event, the UDM may refuse the request based on the UDM’s local policy.

-Editor’s Note: The factor the AAnF considers to request UDM for primary authentication is FFS, as AAnF request(s) should not lead to signalling overload as well as the AF key expiry/refresh issue should be handled.

 Based on a received event and the local operator authentication policy, if there is no ongoing primary authentication for the UE, and if the UDM determines to trigger the primary authentication, the UDM determines the serving AMF/SEAF of the target UE.